 - Start with the candidate’s responses.
 Asking candidates in the job interview what their former employers are likely to say about them can provide you with a good starting point for your reference checks.
 You can begin by saying something such as, "Joe tells me that you think he was a top performer known for being a consummate team player," and have the employer take it from there.

-Sample questions to ask during reference checks
+Reference check questions to ask

 - What were the candidate’s primary responsibilities?

 - What are their most impressive skills or qualities?